morganmac25/morganmac25/README.md

+Hello!
 I am a sophomore at the University of Maryland - College Park, pursuing a B.S. in Computer Science.
 I have hands-on experience in object-oriented programming and software engineering, with proficiency in Java, JavaScript, and C.

 I recently developed a custom application using Spotify's Web API, which enhanced my skills in API integration and data management.
 My coursework has included projects such as a Sample Submit Server and a Custom Shell, allowing me to apply my knowledge in practical settings.